cyb0rg71/Bug-Hunting-Cheatsheet/api-testing.md

 ```
 &x=y
 ```
 If the response is unchanged this may indicate that the parameter was successfully injected but ignored by the application.
+To build up a more complete picture, you'll need to test further.
 #### Injecting valid parameters
 If you're able to modify the query string, you can then attempt to add a second valid parameter to the server-side request.
 If you've identified the email parameter, you could add it to the query string as follows:
 ```